ahuacate/nas-hardmetal/README.md

-<h1>NAS - Hardmetal Builds</h1>
+<h1>NAS - Hard metal Builds</h1>

 This guide is for dedicated hard metal NAS appliances.
-The exception is OpenMediaVault (OMV) where our OMV configuration steps also apply to PVE OMV VM installations.
+The exception is OpenMediaVault (OMV) where our OMV configuration guide also applies to PVE OMV VM installations.

 Easy Scripts are available for:

 * Synology DiskStations
 * Open Media Vault (OMV)

 Our Easy Scripts will modify your NAS setting.
-If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we highly recommend you first backup the NAS including stored data and NAS settings.
+If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we highly recommend you first backup the NAS including stored data and configuration settings.

 <h2>Features</h2>

-Our Easy Script installer will fully configure and ready your NAS to support Ahuacate CTs and VMs.
-Each NAS installer will create, modify and change system settings including:
+Easy Script will fully configure and ready your NAS to support Ahuacate CTs and VMs.
+The script will create, modify and change system settings including:

 * Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608
     * Users: media:1605, home:1606, private:1607
-    * Users media, home and private are for running CT applications
+    * Users media, home and private required by Ahuacate VM/CT applications
 * Chrootjail Group for general User accounts.
-* Ready for all Medialab applications such as Sonarr, Radarr, JellyFin, NZBGet and more.
 * Full set of base and sub-folders ready for all VM/CT applications
 * Folder and user permissions including ACLs
 * NFS 4.0 exports ready for PVE host backend storage mounts
 * SMB 3.0 shares with access permissions set ( by User Group accounts )
 * Set Local Domain option to set ( i.e .local, .localdomain, .home.arpa, .lan )

 <h2>Prerequisites</h2>